tschm/prompting/README.md

 Access the application at http://localhost:8080 after deployment.

+> **Note:** The port exposure (`-p 8080:8080` or the `ports` section in docker-compose.yml) is necessary for browser access to the application.
+The container internally runs on port 8080, and this mapping makes it accessible at the same port on your host machine.

 #### Development with Docker

 For development with live code changes, use the volume mount in docker-compose.yml: